FacilityApi/FacilityApi.github.io/define/fsd.md

 The `extern` keyword starts the definition of an external type.
 It is followed by either `data` or `enum`, depending on the external type being referenced.
 This is followed by the name of the external type.

-The attributes on the external type instruct the code generators on where the type is defined.
+Attributes on the external type instruct code generators how to reference the data type in generated code.

 ```
 [csharp(namespace: Some.Project.Api.v1.Client)]